NEXMAP/odom_GlobalSprint2017/README.md

 ## What are we doing?
 Open Data/Open Minds (ODOM) supports communities  to tell the stories of their local environmental and civic concerns using science journaling, crafted visualization, and data investigation.

 The program is composed of a series of data investigation activities that start as extremely basic and work up to more complex data investigations.
+Here's what the paper activity pages look like:

 ![alt text](http://www.lisard.com/wp-content/uploads/2013/03/CreativeProcessWorksheet-174x174.png "Creative Process Worksheet")
 ![alt text](http://www.lisard.com/wp-content/uploads/2013/03/ResearchProcessWorksheet-174x174.png "Research Process Worksheet")

 The activities are enabled by a set of hardware data collection and visualization tools, still in protytpe form.
+Here's what they look like:

 ![alt text](http://www.lisard.com/wp-content/uploads/2017/04/ODOMprototypeFrontCoverUSB-174x174.jpg "Science Journal")
 ![alt text](http://www.lisard.com/wp-content/uploads/2013/03/NataliesPrototypeTightCropWebSize-174x174.jpg "Data Collector")